History of taxation in the United States: Townshend Revenue Act

 The Townshend Revenue Act were two tax laws passed by Parliament in 1767; they were proposed by Charles Townshend, Chancellor of the Exchequer.
 They placed a tax on common products imported into the American Colonies, such as lead, paper, paint, glass, and tea.
 In contrast to the Stamp Act 1765, the laws were not a direct tax that people paid daily, but a tax on imports that was collected from the ship's captain when he unloaded the cargo.
 The Townshend Acts also created three new admiralty courts to try Americans who ignored the laws.

 Sugar Act 1764

 The tax on sugar, cloth, and coffee.
 These were non-British exports.

 This 1846 lithograph has become a classic image of the Boston Tea Party.

 Boston Tea Party

-The Boston Tea Party was an act of protest by the American colonists against Great Britain for the Tea Act in which they dumped many chests of tea into Boston Harbor.
+The Boston Tea Party was an act of protest by the Sons of Liberty against Parliament's Tea Act in which they dumped many chests of tea into Boston Harbor.
 The cuts to taxation on tea undermined American smugglers, who destroyed the tea in retaliation for its exemption from taxes.
-Britain reacted harshly, and the conflict escalated to war in 1775.
+Parliament reacted harshly, and the conflict escalated to war in 1775.